geneb/ScarletDME/README.md

 Before you build ScarletDME, you should create a user named "qmsys" and a group named "qmuser".
 Make sure you add the qmuser group to any user that will be using ScarletDME, /including/ the "root" and "qmsys" users!
+See info/setup.txt for more information on creating users & groups.

 You should be able to build the system by just typing "make' in the directory where the Makefile lives.
-Enter "make install" to install the result of the first "make" command.
-You'll need to be root do this.  "make install" will fail if the qmsys user and qmuser group doesn't exist.
+Enter "sudo make install" to install the result of the first "make" command.
+Note that the make install command will fail if the qmsys user and qmuser group doesn't exist.

-The install portion of the makefile may be tweaked to do additional things like copying the xinetd files to thier required locations and a fancy sed edit of the /etc/services file.
+The install portion of the makefile may be tweaked to do additional things like copying the xinetd files to their required locations and a fancy sed edit of the /etc/services file.

-Run "make datafiles" to copy the "production" data files to their operating location.
+Run "sudo make datafiles" to copy the "production" data files to their operating location.
+This MUST be done before starting ScarletDME.
+The system cannot function without these files.

 Code formatting notes:
 I'm using Visual Studio code with the Microsoft C/C++ IntelliSense, debugging,